 ü sclerophytes

-A little later, a group hygrophytes .
+Somewhat later a group was identified hygrophytes .

-hydrophytes - hydro- water and phyton- plant.
+Hydrophytes - hydor- water and phyton- plant.

 Sclerophytes- plants with hard shoots, relatively small leaves, sometimes covered with dense pubescence or a waxy layer (Greek. scleros- hard and phyton- plant)

-succulents- plants that accumulate water in succulent fleshy stems and leaves. (lat. succulentus- juicy).
+Succulents- plants that accumulate water in succulent, fleshy stems and leaves. (lat. succulentus– juicy).

-In relation to light, there are:
+In relation to light there are:

-· Hemisciophytes shade tolerant plants
+· Hemisciophytes shade-tolerant plants

 112) Life forms of plants and their classification according to Raunkier.